SherwinKhoo/frogger/README.md

    Listen for an end game condition.

 6. Determine "collision" mechanics.
-   Check if an element has two secific classes.
+   Check if an element has two specific classes.
    Check if an element has a specific class but not another class.

 7. Determine end game conditions.